TEACHER OF THE DEAF AND HARD OF HEARING

 g) participate in the yearly placement review process;

 h) identify and order materials and equipment;

 i) monitor learner use of hearing aids, FM systems/other auditory equipment;

-j) provide the classroom teacher with information regarding the role of teacher assistants;
+j) provide the classroom teacher with information regarding the role of Education Assistants

-l) provide consultation for parents of hearing impaired learners;
+l) provide consultation for parents of learners with hearing differences;

 m) model and provide information regarding inclusive practices.

 a) valid B.C.
 Teaching Certificate;